facebook/flow/docs/01-arrays.md

 When an array is exported, its element type must be specified.
 This effectively "seals" the element type.

 ## TODO: Tuples

+TODO: (NOTES: big arrays are arrays, empty arrays are arrays, but small arrays length (1-8) are tuples.
+Their type can be expressed by the syntax [<type1>, <type2>, ...].
+You can use number indexes to get back exact types for particular positions in tuples.
+This is a very useful idiom.)